 (970) 216-7342

-Learn more about the Colorado National Monument and climbing Independence Monument on page 11 of the Grand Junction Adventure Guide.
+Learn more about the Colorado National Monument and climbing Independence Monument on page 11 of the Official Grand Junction Visitor Guide.